CxELabs/M365HOL/instructions.md

 4. Sign out of the Azure Portal, close you browser and open the Exchange Web App ```https://outlook.office.com```.

-   >:memo: We do this to force the use of conditional access.
+   [!NOTE] We do this to force the use of conditional access.
 Once a session has been redirected to Cloud App Security, you will be able to add the application for App Control.

 5. Go back to Cloud App Security ```https://portal.cloudappsecurity.com```, click on the gear icon and go to the **Conditional Access App Control** section.